 According to Statista, around 3.6 billion active social media users will be present in 2020.
 The number is expected to cross 4.1 billion in 2025.

-Therefore, bifurcating your targeted audience into separate groups will help you design an effective marketing funnel in 2022.
+Therefore, creating accurate audience segments and bifurcating your target audience into separate groups will provide you with a competitive edge and help you design an effective customer segmentation marketing funnel in 2023.

-This post will help you better understand social media segmentation, its benefits and unveil the process to segment social media audiences.
+This post will help you better understand social media audience segmentation, its benefits, and unveil the process to segment social media audiences.
 Let's get started.

 What is Social Media Segmentation?

-Social media segmentation means breaking your audience demographics between different social media platforms.
-It provides information about different groups of people using social media platforms.
-This information enables you to target the right audience base to promote your business online.
+Social media audience segmentation means breaking your target audience demographics between different social platforms.
+It provides valuable insights about different types of people using social networks.
+This information enables you to target the right customer base to promote your business online.

-Social media audiences can be grouped based on common similarities like age, income, country, etc.
+Social media audiences can be grouped based on common characteristics like age, income, geographic location, etc.

 Why Segment Social Media Audience?

 As of 2022, 92.1% of US companies with over 100 employees have expected to invest in social media marketing.
-This number has constantly been going up in the past 10 years—
+This number has constantly been going up in the past 10 years—this shift towards a wider audience implies the goal of market segmentation.

-Since many marketers are using social media for marketing purposes today; thus, audience segmentation is essential to connect with the right audience.
+Since many marketers are using social media for marketing purposes today; thus, audience segmentation is essential to connect with the right target market.

-Segmenting your audience will leverage you to target qualified leads and convert them faster.
-Besides this, social media segmentation can help:
+Segmenting your audience will leverage you to target qualified leads, lookalike audiences, and convert them faster.
+Besides this, there are numerous benefits of customer segmentation:

-Segmentation breaks your customers into different groups.
+Segmentation breaks your current customers into different groups.
 This approach allows you to zone out groups that are at the top and bottom of the conversion scale.
-So, you can target the customers that matter most to you.
+So, you can target the customers that matter most to you, increasing customer retention rates.

-When you spend your marketing budget to produce content and ads for only valuable customers, they will convert faster within your budget.
-This, in return, will improve your social media marketing campaign ROI.
+When you spend your advertising budget to produce content and ads for only valuable customers, they will convert faster within your budget.
+This, in return, will improve your social media marketing campaign ROI, leading to successful customer segmentation.

-Knowing your audience will help you generate personalized social media content.
-You can produce more helpful and relatable topics for your audience.
-And this will help to satisfy customers and make them loyal to your brand.
+Knowing your target user will help you generate personalized content.
+You can produce more helpful and relatable topics for your audience, enhancing your content strategy.
+And this will lead to happy, satisfied and loyal customers.

 You can create a customer-centric brand image using social media segmentation.
-When you know your customers, you can better create marketing strategies for them.
+When you know your customers, you can better create marketing messages for them.

-For example, if you sell accounting software, you can produce helpful content for your targeted audience after understanding their needs and pain points.
+For example, if you sell accounting software, you can produce helpful content for your target audience after understanding their needs and pain points.

-Audience segmentation helps you discover new business opportunities.
+Audience segmentation helps you discover new marketing opportunities.
 You can develop new products or services to grow your business after breaking your audience needs into different groups.

 How to Segment Your Social Media Audience?